VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 As part of our vegan 101 series, where we take you through all the basics regarding vegan diets and making the transition, I thought it was time to talk about those first few days, weeks and months into going vegan.
 I know that I personally had so many questions regarding some of the physical symptoms I was experiencing when I went vegan, and this is completely understandable.
 As with any dietary change, we are bound to experience differences in the way we feel especially those first few weeks.
 Let me be clear that by side effects I'm simply referring to those physical symptoms we might experience as part of the transition.
-Feelings in our bodies and minds that will soon find their perfect peaceful place of equilibrium.
+Feelings in our bodies and minds that will soon find their perfect peaceful place of equilibrium (we also take an in depth look at some of the emotional side effects you might experience when going vegan here).

-Before we get started with the typical side effects you might be experiencing, rest assured that a well-planned vegan diet is not only completely nutritious and balanced, but medical research has shown that it can prevent and even reverse major diseases (watch this AMAZING video for more on the relationship between vegan diets and disease).
-Yes, you can also follow an unhealthy vegan diet, so we're giving you access to our special vegan library resource page (access by clicking the big pink button at the end of this post!) which contains my favorite books, articles and resources so you can make sure that you're eating the healthiest vegan diet possible.
+Before we get started with the typical side effects you might be experiencing, rest assured that a well-planned vegan diet can not only be completely nutritious and balanced, but it can actually give us an edge when it comes to our health (watch this AMAZING video for more on the relationship between vegan diets and disease).
+Yes, you can also follow an unhealthy vegan diet, so we're giving you access to our special vegan library resource page (access by clicking the big pink button at the end of this post!) which contains my favorite books, articles and resources so you can make sure that you're eating in a balanced way, getting all the nutrients your body needs.
 For now however, I just wanted to ease your mind by telling you that ANY dietary change (especially one as big as going from a standard meat-based diet to a plant-based one), will have effects on your body while it gets used to new foods.
 Then, after this first period of adjustment, it will have so many wonderful effects that your own doctor will be asking you what you've been doing.
+It might take some tweaking and some adjustments as you go along on your journey, but my hope is that you too will find your little sweet spot, and the ideal balance that is right for you.

 Keep in mind that the little list I'm sharing with you today are some of the things I personally experienced, or what I've heard from readers, family and friends who have transitioned into a vegan diet.
 By no means is this meant as medical or nutritional advice (although I will guide you to those resources through the button at the end of this post).
 I simply want to share my experiences and ease your mind if you might be a few weeks into your journey and have been wondering about the physical changes you've experienced.